-Principal Protected Portfolio: The Principal Protected Portfolio focuses on protecting the principal account owners invest by allocating account owner contributions and earnings to a funding agreement issued by an insurance company that provides a guaranteed return of principal plus a minimum annualized rate of interest to the Trust.
-As of September 30, 2018, this portfolio was maintained in a stable value fund.
+Principal Protected Portfolio: The Principal Protected Portfolio focuses on protecting the principal account owners' investment by allocating account owner contributions and earnings to a funding agreement issued by an insurance company that provides a guaranteed return of principal plus a minimum annualized rate of interest to the Trust.
+As of September 30, 2019 and 2018, this portfolio was maintained in a stable value fund.

-Unrealized and Appreciated Value of the Program's Investments
+Unrealized Appreciated / (Depreciated) Value of the Program's Investments